goarchtect/godumper/README.md

 ## License

-go-mydumper is released under the GPLv3.
+godumper is released under the GPLv3.
 See LICENSE